 - GHY 4/522 Biogeography

 - GHY 441 Contemporary Issues in Geography Seminar

 Biogeography, Dendrochronology, Long-term Climate Change, Land Use, GIS

 Over the years my research in climatology has melded Geographic Information Systems and Paleoclimate.
-I have worked with tree-ring growth studies in Califormia, Arkansas, Virginia, and Mississippi and I currently have a tree-ring research lab on the coast campus.
-My academic interests include biogeography, climate change, natural resource management, field research methods, and GIS.
+I have worked with tree-ring growth studies in California, Arkansas, Virginia, and Mississippi and I currently have a tree-ring research lab on the coast campus.
+My academic interests include biogeography, climate change, natural resource management, field research methods and GIS.

-Currently I am researching landuse and recovery of the Gulf Coast post-Katrina by helping the Mississippi coastal development authorities develop a regional GIS while working with students gathering related field data.
-Related work has included mapping municipal cemetaries impacted by storm surge, identifying and mapping blighted properties as a relic of Hurricane Katrina, and seeking to understand the fluvial morphology and environmental management of Turkey Creek, Gulfport, Mississippi.
+Currently I am researching land use and recovery of the Gulf Coast post-Katrina by helping the Mississippi coastal development authorities develop a regional GIS while working with students gathering related field data.
+Related work has included mapping municipal cemeteries impacted by storm surge, identifying and mapping blighted properties as a relic of Hurricane Katrina, and seeking to understand the fluvial morphology and environmental management of Turkey Creek, Gulfport, Mississippi.